rafaelkyrdan/spark-and-scala/README.md

 # spark-examples
-Scala examples how to use Apache Spark
+Demo project for new customers: Apache Spark + Scala examples

 This project contains examples of Scala code how to work with Apache Spark For this examples you don't need set up a cluster or install Hadoop.